 Parking is seriously limited so I’d advise getting there early regardless of the tides.
 Parking cost us £5 and we parked almost at the end of the village to the far right of the causeway.

 The first shock was being told to keep our dog off the beach.
 What!?
-I though Cornwall was dog capital of England?
+I thought Cornwall was the dog capital of England.

-The beach to the right hand side of the causeway is not dog friendly.
+The beach to the right-hand side of the causeway is not dog friendly (the Eden project is dog friendly).
 Anywhere left of the causeway is fine but this is difficult to manage because it’s incredibly rocky, slippy and if you haven’t parked on the left of the causeway, you’ll need to cross the beach regardless.
-I was sure that this was just some old git being unfriendly but nope it was true and it actually got worse the closer we got to the island.
+I was sure that this was just some old person being unfriendly but nope it was true and it actually got worse the closer we got to the island.

 St Michael’s Mount is definitely NOT dog friendly